kallaway/100-days-of-code/log.md

 ### Day 4: July 12, 2020

 **Today's Progress**
-Attempted _Sock Merchant_ problem on Hacker Rank.
+Attempted _Sock Merchant_ problem from Hacker Rank on *Repl.it* website.
 Was able to solve for key-paired values sock object.

 **Thoughts**
 Hacker Rank considered this a warmup problem, but it is definetely not for beginners.